Squish Initialization Files

 Squish for macOS, and Unix versions of Squish for Qt, Squish for Tk, and Squish for Xview, read a file at startup,

 SQUISHDIR/etc/ignoredauts.txt, if it exists.
 The file is a list of process names, one per line.
 On Linux each process name is the same name as the executable binary file; on other systems it is the name used by the ps or top programs.
 Squish will not hook into any process listed in this file.
 This blacklist exists to provide a last resort means of stopping Squish from hooking into a sub-processes launched by an AUT that would be adversely affected by an attempt to hook into it—for example, it might terminate prematurely.
-If you have a problem with hooking into a sub-process it is best to contact froglogic's technical support for advice before editing this file.
+If you have a problem with hooking into a sub-process it is best to contact Qt Support Center for advice before editing this file.